-- Keith Hood, Co-Chair and Assistant Director of Faculty & Staff Labor Relations
+- Keith Hood, Co-Chair and Interim Director of Faculty & Staff Labor Relations

-- Jocelyn Tedisky, Lead Case Manager and Labor Relations Associate
+- Jocelyn Tedisky, Co-Chair, Lead Case Manager and Labor Relations Associate

 - Lieutenant Andrew Fournier, UConn Public Safety Division